 No, not a cute and infinitely marketable Star Wars droid.

 PSD stands for Payment Services Directive.
-It’s EU legislation that sets out the dos and don’ts for businesses that take payments – the ‘2’ means it’s the second version.
-PSD2 becomes a legal reality on 18 January 2018.
+It’s EU legislation that sets out the dos and don’ts for businesses taking payments – the ‘2’ means it’s the second version.
+PSD2 becomes a legal reality on 13 January 2018.

 Broadly, it’s designed to make the payments industry more secure, more transparent and much better for customers throughout the EU.
 Inevitably, commentators are calling it ‘game-changing’ and ‘disruptive’.
 Regardless, it’s set to break banks’ monopoly on their customers’ account info and payment services, and will create an EU-wide ‘digital single market’.